-The bailiff will provide for both the prosecutor and your attorney a brief summary of some personal details of each potential juror.
+The bailiff will provide both the prosecutor and your attorney with a brief summary of some personal details of each potential juror.
+This is the first step in the jury selection process.
 The details deal with job data, marital status, age, etc. The idea behind giving the attorneys some background information is to shorten the process and give both sides some basic information that both lawyers will likely need to know.

 Once everyone is again seated, the judge will have some preliminary remarks or “qualifying” questions for the jury.
-The judge may administer an oath to the jury pool, or may have the clerk do this.
-Next, the judge may describe for the jury the charges you are facing and the expected duration of the trial.
+The judge may administer an oath to the jury pool or may have the clerk do this.
+Next, the judge may describe to the jury the charges you are facing and the expected duration of the trial.

 The judge may ask the jurors some questions, either as a group or individually.
 Assuming that your state laws permit the attorneys for both sides to ask questions, both sides are then permitted to ask additional questions.

 The judge will ask the prosecutor to conduct his or her questions of the jury panel.
 Often, the prosecutor will stand at a podium in the center of the open space in front of the jury.
-He or she will first introduce him or herself before asking some general questions that have to do with whether or not any member of the jury pool would have trouble being a disinterested and fair juror.
+They will first introduce themself before asking some general questions that have to do with whether or not any member of the jury pool would have trouble being a disinterested and fair juror.
 These questions are typically of the type that they can be answered with a “yes” or “no,” with each member of the pool raising his or her number or hand if they are responding.

-Once these general questions are finished and the prosecutor has again taken his or her seat, your attorney will stand up, greet the jurors, introduce him or herself and introduce you.
+Once these general questions are finished and the prosecutor has again taken his or her seat, your attorney will stand up, greet the jurors, introduce themselves, and introduce you.
 Your attorney may ask you to stand briefly for your introduction.
-He or she will then ask general questions of the jury pool.
+He or she will then ask general questions to the jury pool.

 Each attorney may then be allowed to ask each juror individually some very pointed questions, using the information that was divulged during the general questions or taken from the information sheet that each juror completed before coming into court.
 The prosecution asks his or her individual questions, followed by your attorney, for each potential juror in turn.

 It is important for you to take notes as to how you think each potential juror is responding, how forthcoming you think each is being, or how favorable you think each might be toward you, based on demeanor or body language.
-Before making any peremptory strikes, your attorney will usually take a few minutes to discuss possible jury strikes with you and both explain his or her “rationale” for the proposed strikes, and listen to your thoughts.
+Before making any peremptory strikes, your attorney will usually take a few minutes to discuss possible jury strikes with you and explain their “rationale” for the proposed strikes, and listen to your thoughts.

 At any point in the jury selection process, both your attorney and the prosecutor may be called to the front of the courtroom, to stand just in front of the judge’s bench.
 It is likely that this is being done to discuss removing a potential juror from the jury pool for cause.
 They may also be speaking about details of the trial, which are matters that the jury need not hear.
 These conversations are conducted in hushed tones so that the jurors do not hear the discussions.